sahilsaxena21/Micorosoft_case_competition/README.md

 ![Prototype Architecture](https://github.com/sahilsaxena21/case_competition_microsoft/blob/master/images/prototype_architecture.png)

-As per the proposed architecture the following Azure services are used in the above Notebooks:
+As per the proposed architecture, the following Azure services are used in the above Notebooks:

 * **Azure Blob Storage** is a storage service optimized for storing massive amounts of unstructured data.
 The input data is stored here.
 * **Azure Databricks** is a managed Apache Spark cluster where model training and evaluating is performed.